- From Tennessee to Your Classroom, Amplify Student Voices - April 11, 2023

-As teachers who are also mothers, the roles we hold are often even more than the “dual roles” of teacher and parent.
+As teachers who are also mothers, our roles are often even more than the “dual roles” of teacher and parent.
 It is difficult for most teachers with kids to strike the right balance, but when we think about the many roles mothers play, it is even more of a struggle to maintain a work-life balance.
-As we celebrate Mother’s Day, I find myself reflecting on how often the varied roles mothers play are overlooked, undervalued, and misunderstood.
+As we celebrate Mother’s Day, I reflect on how often mothers’ varied roles are overlooked, undervalued, and misunderstood.

 These different types of motherhood mirror each other in certain ways.
-Each requires finding a balance.
+Each requires finding a balance especially when thinking about mother’s day.
 Mothers who hold these multiple roles must figure out how to prioritize and give the necessary time to one without neglecting the other.
 Each role holds vastly different responsibilities, and yet are all equally essential.

 Mother Figure to My Many Students